Key Takeaways

 Improving new issuance

-As of 06/24.
-Source: Voya IM (using data from ICE Data Indices, LLC).
-Projections are based on assumptions with respect to future events.
-The actual future events may differ from the assumptions.
+As of 12/31/25.
+Source: FactSet, ICE Data Services, Voya IM, Morningstar.
 Past performance is not indicative of future results.
 This statement reflects performance and characteristics for the time period shown; results over a different time period may have been more or less favorable.
-See index associations and additional disclosures at the end of this document.
+U.S. convertibles: ICE BofA U.S. Convertibles Index.
+U.S. stocks: S&P 500 Index.
+See end notes index definitions and additional disclosures.

 A broadening out of the market

-Since 2023, the asset class has participated in some of the equity market’s recovery but lagged broader indexes, whose gains were largely driven by mega-cap companies.4 Additionally, the convertible market’s lower delta entering 2023 had the effect of limiting upside capture.3
+Over the last five years, the convertible market’s upside capture rate has underwhelmed versus the broad equity market, whose gains were largely driven by mega-cap companies.
+Additionally, the convertible market’s lower delta entering 2023 limited upside capture.

 While a change in market leadership is not a certainty, a sustained broadening of the equity market should be a positive development for convertible investors.
-Given the asset class’s skew away from mega-cap companies, which have driven equity performance recently, we believe convertibles are well positioned to benefit from greater market breadth.
+Given the asset class’s skew away from mega-cap companies, convertibles could be well positioned to benefit from greater market breadth.

 Active managers can take advantage of market opportunities